Everything you want to know about the game.

 The protagonist of the first game Gabriel Belmont is a member of the Brotherhood of Light, an elite group of holy knights who protect and defend innocent people against the supernatural creatures.
 After the events of the first game he transforms into a Dracula and showcases his power upon the world.

 The entire motivation for him in the first game was his wife Marie getting murdered and stuck in neither heaven nor hell because of a dark spell that prevented her soul from leaving.
-He wanted to defeat the three factions of the Lords of Shadow in order to obtain the pieces of the God Mask and bring back Marie.
+He wanted to defeat the three factions and bring back Marie.

 Whereas the first game detailed the origin of Dracula and his legendary connection with the Belmonts, Castlevania: Lords of Shadow 2, acts as a shocking finale to the Lords of Shadow saga, as Dracula returns once again; weakened and yearning for release from his immortal bonds.
 Facing a new and powerful threat, the vampire lord must amass his old powers – and his castle is central to regaining his abilities. [reference]